department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/testing-storage-areas.md

 <div class="va-introtext">

-Were you part of Agent Orange testing or storing on bases in the United States or elsewhere?
+Were you part of Agent Orange testing or did you serve on a military base that stored Agent Orange in the United states or elsewhere?
 Agent Orange is a toxic chemical the U.S. military used to clear trees and plants during the Vietnam War.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 </div>